Panasonic Leica DG Vario-Elmar 100-400 mm

 The Panasonic Leica DG Vario-Elmar 100–400 mm 4.0-6.3 lens is a digital compact telephoto zoom lens for Micro Four Thirds system cameras.
-It is a varifocal lens branded with the German label Leica, but is currently manufactured in China by Panasonic, previously Japan.
+It is a varifocal lens branded with the German label Leica, but is currently manufactured in China by Panasonic.
+Previously it was made in Japan.

 Description

 It is the autofocus lens with the smallest field of view of the Micro Four Thirds (MFT) system (end of 2016).
 Its weight is less than one kilogramme, which allows easy transport and facilitates free-hand shooting.